Skip to main content

 Let us show you around.
 We offer guided tours full of the weirdly wonderful stories behind City Museum.

 Determined to find a better use for the roof than a dog park and chicken roost, City Museum’s founder, Bob Cassilly, and his crew added fountains and giant slides to reunite visitors with the Big Eli Ferris Wheel, the bus and the praying mantis that call the roof home.
-The rooftop is open seasonally and access is free to our Gold Members and just an additional $8 add-on to the price of a general admission ticket.
+The rooftop is open nearly year-round (weather and other factors permitting) and access is free to our Gold Member Pass holders and just an additional $8 add-on to the price of a general admission ticket.

 3,000